jmh3434/java-precourse/Precourse Java.md

 #### What are we building?

-Full Stack Applications utilizing modern technologies
+Full Stack Applications utilizing modern technologies -  **Databases, APIs, Servers,** and more!

 #### How?